dennishuang85/TheEden/README.md

 # TheEden

-AI 3D Mask：
-Self-delevoped AI technology for avatar genneratation.
+AI 3D Mask is Self-delevoped AI technology for avatar genneratation.

-Platform Demo
+Platform Demo is a repo demo base on: https://github.com/ossrs/srs.